Welcome to EMU Bright futures 21st Century Community Learning Centers Website!

 • Increase student academic learning

 • Increase student knowledge of career options and how to achieve them

 • Increase the experience of students transitioning to the next level (elementary to middle, middle to high school, high school to post-secondary)

 • Increase the literacy of parents in the skills that will help their children in English, Language Arts, and Math.

 • Increase student self-efficacy through leadership experiences and service-learning

 Bright Futures connects directly with the Michigan State Board of Education’s goal to “attain substantial and meaningful improvement in academic achievement for all students/children, with primary emphasis on high-priority schools and students.”
 The program provides academic enrichment, youth development, and regular family involvement.

 Bright Futures programs meet after school for three hours Monday through Thursday, 32 weeks during the school year and 6 weeks in the summer.
-Students participate daily in homework help, mentoring and service-learning and select from a rotating menu of clubs and activities.
+Students participate daily in homework help, targeted academic assistance, mentoring, and service-learning and select from a rotating menu of clubs and activities.
 Clubs integrate writing skills, personal development, and specific skills to support a successful transition from elementary to middle and from middle to high school.